netzmacht/contao-toolkit/docs/components/content-element.rst

 Register a content element
 --------------------------

 Since Toolkit supports dependency injection for content elements you have to register your content element by configuring a callable as factory.
-The callable has to support three arguments:
+The callable has to support at least two arguments.
+The third one is optional.

 .. glossary::